-In national policy terms, Q2 2023/24 was notable for the government's announcement on relaxing decarbonisation targets (PM's announcement on 20 September).
-The deadline for ending the sale of new fossil fuelled cars was set back from 2030 to 2035, and the date for ending the installation of gas fired boilers in new homes buildings was set back from 2025 to 2035.
-Some commentators have observed that these changes may not greatly change the actions of housebuilders or car manufacturers, which are largely committed to these changes anyway, whilst others have expressed concern that these changes will materially damage both the UK's timely achievement of its net zero goals, and its international standing as a climate leader.
+In terms of national policy, the government's announcement to relax decarbonisation targets extended the deadline for ending the sale of new fossil-fueled cars from 2030 to 2035, and the date for concluding the installation of gas-fired boilers in new homes was pushed back from 2025 to 2035.
+Some observers note that these changes may not significantly alter the actions of housebuilders or car manufacturers, as they are already largely committed to these transitions.
+However, others express concern that these adjustments could impact the UK's timely achievement of its net-zero goals and its international standing as a climate leader.

-Following Professor Piers Forster, Chair of the Climate Change Committee, stated "We remain concerned about the likelihood of achieving the UK's future targets, especially the substantial policy gap to the UK's 2030 goal.
+Professor Piers Forster, Chair of the Climate Change Committee, emphasised, 'We remain concerned about the likelihood of achieving the UK's future targets, especially the substantial policy gap to the UK's 2030 goal.
 Around a fifth of the required emissions reductions to 2030 are covered by plans that we assess as insufficient.
 Recent policy announcements were not accompanied by estimates of their effect on future emissions, nor evidence to back the Government's assurance that the UK's targets will still be met.
-We urge the Government to adopt greater transparency in updating its analysis at the time of major announcements."
+We urge the Government to adopt greater transparency in updating its analysis at the time of major announcements.'

 The Council's Climate Emergency Strategy of September 2020 identified the Council's different spheres of influence over carbon emissions in the District.
-These range from relatively easier interventions with lower impact (e.g. direct and indirect control of the Council's own operations), through to relatively harder interventions with potentially much higher impact (e.g. enabling District-wide action and engaging with all stakeholders).
+These range from relatively easier interventions with lower impact (e.g. direct and indirect control of the Council's own operations) through to relatively harder interventions with potentially much higher impact (e.g. enabling District-wide action and engaging with all stakeholders).